M. K. Stalin: Early career

 Stalin began his political career in his early teens when he, with some friends, founded the youth wing of Dravida Munnetra Kazhagam (DMK) in Gopalapuram.
 At 14 years old, he campaigned for his uncle, Murasoli Maran, in the 1967 Madras State Legislative Assembly election.
 In 1973, he was elected to the general committee of the DMK.

-In 1976, Stalin was jailed in Madras Central Prison under the Maintenance of Internal Security Act for protesting against the the Emergency.
-Whilst in police custody, he endured torture that which resulted in the death of his fellow prisoner C. Chittibabu.
+In 1976, Stalin was jailed in Madras Central Prison under the Maintenance of Internal Security Act (MISA) for protesting against the Emergency.
+Whilst in police custody, he endured torture which resulted in the death of his fellow prisoner C. Chittibabu.
 He wrote his final-year college exams whilst in prison.
+Stalin remained in custody until the Emergency's end in March 1977, when he and other political prisoners were freed.
+Testifying before the Justice M. M. Ismail Commission, Stalin said he was beaten and kicked while in custody, and that he was held with several other inmates in a single cell.
+Counsel for the jail staff disputed these claims during the hearing.

 Youth wing and MLA

 Stalin established the youth wing of the DMK in 1980 and became its secretary in 1982, a post he held for more than four decades.
 During the 1980s, he travelled across Tamil Nadu to encourage and mentor youth to join active politics.
 In 1989, he was elected to the Tamil Nadu Legislative Assembly from Thousand Lights Assembly constituency, and represented the constituency five times.
 In 2003, he became Deputy General Secretary of the DMK.